 What are the advantages of an audit?

-• Provides reassurance to directors and shareholders and after stakeholders that financial statements are materially correct.
+An audit provides reassurance to directors, shareholders, and other stakeholders that financial statements are materially correct.

-• Identifies weaknesses with the accounting process and recommend ways to improve.
+It identifies weaknesses within the accounting process and recommends ways to improve.

-• Auditors will make you aware if there are any changes in accounting standards and tax legislation to make sure you are prepared ahead of time for this.
+Auditors inform you of any changes in accounting standards and tax legislation to ensure you are prepared ahead of time.

-• For some lenders, an audit can often be a requirement.
-An audit can sometimes improve your chances of being accepted for a loan application.
+For some lenders, an audit can be a requirement and can improve your chances of being accepted for a loan application.

-• An audit provides reassurance to customers and suppliers that your finances are in order.
+An audit reassures customers and suppliers that your finances are in order.

 How can we help?